 Sean Rolland, Esq.

 Sean Rolland is the Deputy Director and provides direct support to the Executive Director and the ACWA Board of Directors.
 He also supports several ACWA Committees and Workgroups, serving as a liaison to managers and staff at the federal agencies.
 Sean drafts letters, position statements, and testimony to be presented to Congress and the U.S. Environmental Protection Agency.
 Having worked with the Association for almost 20 years, his duties also include grants management, budget development, vendor negotiations, and contract review.
-He also keeps the membership informed on proposed guidance, regulations, legislation, and recent case law.
+He also keeps the membership informed on CWA related proposed guidance, regulations, legislation, and recent case law.
 Sean initially joined ACWA in 2002 as a Legal & Policy Analyst.
 He has a law degree from Stetson University College of Law and has undergraduate degrees in both Marine Biology and Environmental Studies from Stockton University.
-Sean works remotely from Palm Harbor, FL.
+Sean works remotely from Saint Petersburg, Florida.

 Favorite body of water: Tampa Bay

 Director of Operations

 Annette Ivey joined the staff of ACWA in April 2007, as Fiscal and HR manager with a Bachelor’s of Science degree in Business Administration from Strayer University, and a certificate of Administrative Management from USDA.
 Annette brings over 20 years experience in business operations including finance and budget management, human resource management, public and grant administration and nonprofit and for profit accounting, along with association meeting planning and membership development.
 She has worked on and managed several grant related projects for Women, Law and Development International and Child and Family Services ( FACES Project), and the District of Columbia state grant adult basic education program.
 She also has experience working with membership based organizations such as American Institute of Aeronautics and Astronautics, where she worked cross departmental with meetings, exhibits, publications and accounting departments.
 Annette has coordinated several single audits including, A-133 single audits and numerous regularly occurring general audits, and is a member of Society of Human Resource Professionals and the Solomon IV (accounting) user group.
 With all of Annette’s work experiences, it is her volunteer experience after the Katrina storm, volunteering with Serve DC she feels is one of her best contributions.